My warning was - You used the you form "Kennst" instead of the they form "Kennen".

 i already used this construction in other answers (questions) and it was correct

 They haven't taught us how to handle questions yet.

 I read somewhere that in german the questions must always begin either with a verb or with question word (what, how, when, where, which...)

 What about "versteht du uns"?

 Proper German structure for questions is question word (Welche, wie, wo, etc.), verb, subject.
 In this case there is no question word, so it would be Kennst du uns?

-You could but you have to conjugate the verb kennen properly: "Kennt ihr uns?" (not sure if duo will accept it though...)
+You could but you have to conjugate the verb kennen properly: "Kennt ihr uns?"

 The verb "have" isn't in the English sentence, if it were, the sentence wouldn't make any sense.
 So why would it make sense in the German?